Do you wish to become a skilled social services practitioner, helping and supporting people with different needs?

 Campus location: Terrace

-Select courses will be offered face to face or video conference at the Hazelton and Prince Rupert Campus.
+Select courses will be offered face to face or video conference at the Hazelton or Prince Rupert campuses.
 Courses may be held on Saturdays.

 Please note that these are approximate costs and may vary depending on courses taken and location of practicum.